 Backlinks are the foundation for ranking in the search engines.

-However, the most valuable backlinks you can acquire are editorial backlinks
+However, the most valuable backlinks you can acquire are building editorial links

-Editorial backlinks are generated naturally when bloggers or publishers decide to use your link as a resource in a published article.
+The benefits of editorial links are generated naturally when bloggers or publishers decide to use your editorial link-building strategy as a resource in a published article.

-The most valuable editorial backlinks come from high authority websites, but those aren’t easy to acquire.
+The most valuable editorial links come from high authority website’s, but those aren’t easy to acquire.

-Owners of high authority sites know that external link quality matters so they don’t link to random web pages.
+Owners of high authority sites know that external editorial link quality matters so they don’t link to random web page.

-Instead, they carefully select external links and only link to the highest quality content they can find.
+Instead, they carefully select external links and only editorial link building to the highest quality content they can find.

 If you’re already generating backlinks through content marketing, don’t stop your campaign.
 Content marketing is an essential long-term digital marketing strategy.

-However, if you want to get backlinks from high authority websites, here’s how you can earn some editorial backlinks.
+However, if you want to get backlinks from high authority websites, here’s how you can earn some benefits of editorial links.

-Searching for your competitors’ backlinks is one of the easiest ways to find leads for obtaining editorial backlinks.
+Searching for your competitors’ backlinks is one of the easiest ways to find leads for obtaining editorial links.